dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 ## Sanity Check

-1. Ensure that JDK has already been installed in each host.
+1. Ensure that JDK has already been installed in the host.

     ```bash
     # rpm -qa | grep jdk